wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-outlook/includes/5-exercise-commands-dialogs.md

     ```

 1. If the web server is running, close the node command window.
-1. Run the following command to rebuild the project.
+1. To rebuild the project, run the following command.

     ```bash
     npm run build